henryaddison/what-is-github/slides.md

 # What is version control?

-It’s like appending a “2015-07-15-version-4-final-henrys-edits” to a filename but better.
+It’s like appending “2015-07-15-version-4-final-henrys-edits” to a filename before emailing it round.
+But better.

 --